As noted in the by-laws (Article XV), all BGA members and meeting attendees are expected to adhere to the BGA code of conduct:

 However, unprofessional, disruptive, or harassing behavior of any kind (i.e., whether targeting an individual or group) will not be tolerated.
 According to the APA, sexual harassment is sexual solicitation, physical advances, or verbal or nonverbal conduct that is sexual in nature, and that either (1) is unwelcome, is offensive, or creates a hostile workplace or educational environment, and the scientist knows or is told this or (2) is sufficiently severe or intense to be abusive to a reasonable person in the context.
 Harassment can consist of a single intense or severe act or of multiple persistent or pervasive acts.

-Decisions of the DEI Committee can be appealed by either party to the Board of Directors, which makes the final decision.
+Decisions of the IDEA Committee can be appealed by either party to the Board of Directors, which makes the final decision.
 Members of either committee who are in conflict will recuse themselves from the review.
 All deliberations and conclusions of these committees, as well as information about incidents or individuals, will remain confidential, although information may be disclosed if required by law.

 This policy covers conduct of BGA members beginning at the annual meeting in 2018.